There will always be challenges for schools, but the independent school sector has its own specific issues to address.

 The UK offers a host of large private schools such as Eton or Westminster, which have educated many of the country’s political and professional leaders, as well as many smaller schools.

-However, only 7% of all students receive a private education, which can affect the opportunities for these students later in life.
+However, only 7% of all students receive a private education, which can affect the opportunities for non-privately educated students later in life.
 Watch the video below on the issues facing private schools today.

 Join our member-only LinkedIn group, Independent Education – The Conversation, to share your own stories and network with other independent school leaders.